ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArraySet.md

 In a one-dimensional array, sets the elements in a specified index range to a value.

+Useful for initializing an array after a call to arrayNew.

 ## Method Signature

 ```
 ArraySet(array=[modifiablearray], start=[any], end=[any], value=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|